“Abstraction is not a...simplified way of thinking: it’s a leap—a leap into a dimension that cannot otherwise be understood.”

 Yang’s process is informed by meticulous research, but her references remain oblique, subsumed in a highly personal visual language that she refers to as “abstraction.”
 Her fascination with certain historical figures and movements is idiosyncratic and subjective, and she is careful to keep her work open to interpretation rather than fully resolved.
 She’s said, “maintaining an aporia between form and content, material and subject, abstraction and history, is an act of translating the struggle of one’s life.”

-Introduction by Taylor Walsh, Curatorial Assistant, Department of Drawings and Prints
+Taylor Walsh, Curatorial Assistant, Department of Drawings and Prints